Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

 \section{Randomized M-estimators via noisy gradient descent}

-The theory of empirical risk minimization in convex optimization suggests a variety of algorithms which can be used to compute the global optimum~\eqref{eq:M-estimator-rho} over a convex set $\Theta$ \citep{boydandvanderberghe2004}.
-One of the most elementary methods is gradient descent, which approximates $\hat\theta$ via the iterates
+The theory of empirical risk minimization suggests various algorithms to compute the global optimum~\eqref{eq:M-estimator-rho} over a convex set $\Theta$ \citep{boydandvanderberghe2004}.
+One of the most elementary methods is gradient descent, which uses the iterates

-In a classical statistical setting, one would for example consider the iterates~\eqref{eq:GD} until a numerical condition is met, e.g., $\|\frac{1}{n}\sum_{i=1}^n\Psi(x_i,\theta^{(k)})\|_2<\epsilon$, for some prespecified tolerance level $\epsilon$.
+In a classical statistical setting, one would consider the iterates~\eqref{eq:GD} until a numerical condition is met, e.g., $\|\frac{1}{n}\sum_{i=1}^n\Psi(x_i,\theta^{(k)})\|_2<\epsilon$, for a prespecified tolerance level $\epsilon$.
 Since the optimization error can be made negligible by setting $\epsilon$ arbitrarily small, classical statistical theory usually ignores the effect of carrying out inference on the final iterate $\theta^{(K)}$ as opposed to the global optimum $\hat\theta$, which is typically analyzed theoretically.
 Indeed, one can in principle take $K$ as large as needed in order to ensure that $\theta^{(K)}$ is numerically identical to $\hat\theta$.
-This is in stark contrast to our proposed differentially private version of gradient descent, since the number of iterations $K$ needs to be set \emph{before} running the algorithm in order to ensure that the final estimator respects a desired level of differential privacy.
+This is in stark contrast to our proposed differentially private version of gradient descent, since $K$ needs to be set \emph{before} running the algorithm in order to ensure that the final estimator respects a desired level of differential privacy.
 Intuitively, the larger the number of data (gradient) queries of the algorithm, the more prone it will be to privacy leakage.
+Our algorithm restricts the class of M-estimators to satisfy the following uniform boundedness condition. \begin{condition} The gradient of the loss satisfies $\sup_{x\in\mathcal X,\theta\in\Theta}\| \Psi(x,\theta)\|_2 \leq B < \infty$. \end{condition} Note that the choice of the loss function $\rho$ implies a known bound on the gradient $B$, which guarantees that $2B$ is an upper bound for the global sensitivity of $ \Psi(x,\theta)$.
 Our private version of gradient descent considers the following noisy version of the iterates~\eqref{eq:GD}: